Tzeny/tzeny.github.io/_posts/wiki/2019-02-22-types_of_machine_learning_algorithms.md

 #### K-Means algorithm

-{% include figure_caption.html url="/assets/img/wiki/K-means_convergence.gif" description="border|K-means algorithm converging" %} Is an iterative algorithm that uses a number of centroids: m to try and make sense of the data.
+{% include figure_caption.html url="/assets/img/wiki/K-means_convergence.gif" description="border,K-means algorithm converging" %} Is an iterative algorithm that uses a number of centroids: m to try and make sense of the data.

 randomly initialize K cluster centroids:*μ*1, *μ*2...*μ**K* ∈ *R**n*